johnstaveley/SecurityEssentials/Developer README.md

 	+ ServiceConnection - Azure Devops service connection approved to deploy to Azure from Azure Devops.
 In Azure Devops, go to Project settings -> Service Connections
 	+ SiteBaseUrl - A stem url for the site e.g. securityessentials.org
 	+ SiteName - name of the website to set up e.g. SecurityEssentials
+	+ SonarCloudConnectionName - connection name set up in AzureDevops to connect to SonarCloud e.g. SonarCloud.io
-	+ SonarCloudOrganisation - name of the organisation from sonarcloud.io setup
+	+ SonarCloudOrganisation - name of the organisation from sonarcloud.io setup e.g. Acme
-	+ SonarCloudProjectKey - Project key from sonarcloud.io indicating where to store the reports
+	+ SonarCloudProjectKey - Project key from sonarcloud.io indicating where to store the reports e.g. SecurityEssentials
-	+ SonarCloudProjectName - Project name from sonarcloud.io
+	+ SonarCloudProjectName - Project name from sonarcloud.io e.g. SecurityEssentials
 	+ SqlAdminPassword - * admin password for sql azure e.g. a secure randomly generated 15 digit password
 	+ SqlAdminUserName - admin username for sql azure e.g. AdminUser1486
 	+ SqlServerName - the name of the sql server to use e.g. securityessentialsint